ruenahcmohr/Max7219_LightPen/README.md

 schematics and build photos are in the folder.

+v1 is a swept scan

+v2 is a binary state machine scan (famous video)

+current is the 6 bit hunt.

 This is just a quick post, I can add more detail!

 Ask questions!